ublue-os/website/docs/images/bazzite/FAQ.md

 If you are disabling this for performance concerns, there is no need.
 There are checks in place to prevent updates when the system is under heavy use, including gaming.

-Open a host terminal and simply enter: `systemctl disable ublue-update`.
+Open a host terminal and enter: `systemctl disable ublue-update`.

 **This is not recommended.**